Menu

 Dirty Mouth?
 Clean it up!
 Optimizing Oral Care Practice in a Stroke Unit

-9:40 am – 10:10 pm CDT (0.5 CE contact hour)
+9:40 am – 10:10 pm CDT (0.5 CE contact hours)

-Christine Bass, MSN, RN, CNL
+Christine Bass, MSN RN CNL

 Learn how a neuro telemetry unit implemented oral care initiatives to increase instances of oral care in stroke patients to prevent complications related to aspiration pneumonia.